ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/step-1-prepare-audiomoth.md

 2. Move the switch to **USB/Off**.

-    ![image of the audiomoth with the switch in the off position](images/am_switch.jpg)
+    ![image of the AudioMoth with the switch in the off position](images/am_switch.jpg)

 3. Remove old batteries and microSD card.